loneoceans labs | Dual Channel MIDI DRSSTC Controller - MIDI2 (temporary placeholder page)

 Putting It Together

 The following are examples of how I assembled one controller together.
-The controller was assembled using just one of the outputs per channel (the other not connected), with a momentary push-button ON for each channel, and two potentiometers per channel for pulse-width adjustment.
+The controller was assembled using just one of the outputs per channel (the other per channel not connected), with a momentary push-button switch for each channel, and two potentiometers per channel for pulse-width adjustment.
 The push-button is connected in series with the output to the fiber transmitter, which acts as a safety switch - i.e. the user needs to hold down the button at all times for signal to be sent to the coil.

 Note that this uses a slightly earlier prototype version of the board with black soldermask.
 The new one is slightly smaller and improves on the layout, but functionality remains identical.
 The compact size of the controller allows for mounting into very small boxes.